cgeorg08/snacs_CELF/README.md

 # snacs_CELF
-Implement the CELF algorithm with different variations
+Implement the CELF and greedy algorithms with different variations in terms of constructing the network; inserting costs, weights and timestamps.
+In addition, implementation of the two objective functions; Population Affected and Detection Time.